khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 When clients (applications) connect to the MySQL server, the server needs to authenticate them.
 Authentication is based on username, originating host, and password.
 Certificates can also be used across an Secure Sockets Layer (SSL) connection.
 Once a client has connected, the server verifies whether the client has privileges for each query it issues.

+#### Server

+The “Brain of MYSQL Architecture” is another name for this layer of the MYSQL system.
+When a client sends a request to the server, the server responds with output as soon as the instruction is matched.
+The following are the different sub-components of the MYSQL server:

+- **Thread Handling**- When a client sends a request to the server, the server accepts it and connects the client.
+When a client connects to the server at that time, the connection is given its own thread.
+The thread management of the Server Layer provides this thread.
+The Thread Handling module also takes care of client-side queries that are run by the thread.
+- **Parser**- A parser is a type of software component that creates a data structure (parse tree) from the given input.
+Lexical analysis is performed prior to parsing, in which the data is broken down into a number of tokens.
+After the data is accessible in smaller components, the parser performs Syntax and Semantics analysis and then generates a parse tree as an output.
+- **Optimizer**- Once the parsing is complete, the Optimizer Block employs a variety of optimization techniques.
+These may include rewriting the query, determining the order in which it will read tables, choosing which indexes to use, and so on.
+- **Query Cache**- Query Cache saves the entire result set for the query statement that was entered.
+MYSQL Server consults the query cache before parsing.
+When a client writes a query, if the query in the cache matches the query written by the client, the server skips parsing, optimization, and even execution and simply displays the output from the cache.
+- **Buffer and Cache**- The cache and buffer will save the user’s previous query or issue.
+When a user types a query, it first goes to the Query Cache, which checks to see if the same query or problem exists in the cache.
+If the same question is open, it will produce results without interfering with the Parser and Optimizer.
+- **Table Metadata Cache**- The metadata cache is a section of memory that stores information about databases, indexes, and objects.
+The metadata cache grows in size as the number of available databases, indexes, or objects grows.
+- **Key Cache**- An index entry that uniquely identifies an object in a cache is known as a key cache.